Service to service only¶

 The recommended service-to-service configuration uses an external discovery service for all cluster lookups.
 This provides Envoy with the most detailed information possible for use when performing load balancing, statistics gathering, etc.

-The source distribution includes an example service-to-service configuration that is very similar to the version that Lyft runs in production.
+The source distribution includes an example service-to-service configuration.